 We will take our time to draw scientific conclusions.
-Meanwhile, marvel at this heavenly scene.”, Scott Bolton, the principal investigator for the Juno mission, comments in a .
+Meanwhile, marvel at this heavenly scene.”, Scott Bolton, the principal investigator for the Juno mission, comments in a NASA press release.
 More pictures are expected in the coming days.
-And they must give information about Ganymede’s composition, to him , to The layer of ice that covers it.
+And they must give information about Ganymede’s composition, to him ionosphere, to magnetosphere The layer of ice that covers it.

 More pictures of Ganymede to come

-Using its green filter, the JunoCam Visible Light Imager captured nearly an entire side of the moon covered in it. with one about a kilometer per .
-Later, when versions of the same image are available, including red and blue camera filters, photography experts will be able to save an image in by Ganymede.
+Using its green filter, the JunoCam Visible Light Imager captured nearly an entire side of the moon covered in it. water ice with one Precision about a kilometer per pixels.
+Later, when versions of the same image are available, including red and blue camera filters, photography experts will be able to save an image in the color by Ganymede.

 NASA’s space probe flies over the largest moon in the solar system tonight

-It is first and foremost that will be noticed.
-The Microwave Oven (MWR) on board Juno will show how the composition and structure of this ice varies with depth.
+It is first and foremost Shell water ice Ganymede that will be noticed.
+The radiometer Microwave Oven (MWR) on board Juno will show how the composition and structure of this ice varies with depth.
 To better understand the patterns of light and dark that astronomers have already observed on the surface.
-All while waiting for the in-depth study of Jupiter Ice Explorer satellites (, ESA) that will come to About Ganymede in 2032.water ice
+All while waiting for the in-depth study of Jupiter Ice Explorer satellites (juice, ESA) that will come to orbiting في About Ganymede in 2032.

 Valuable data coming

-Juno will also record data about الرقيق’s thin ionosphere Jupiter.
-Through small changes in in signs Who would have crossed this outer layer of Ganymede as the probe passes behind the moon.
-Objective: To understand the correlation between the ionosphere in Ganymede The core and magnetosphere of Jupiter.
+Juno will also record data about الرقيق’s thin ionosphere biggest moon Jupiter.
+Through small changes in Frequency in signs radio Who would have crossed this outer layer ofambiance Ganymede as the probe passes behind the moon.
+Objective: To understand the correlation between the ionosphere in Ganymede magnetic field The core and magnetosphere of Jupiter.

-JunoCam will provide some perhaps breathtaking images of Ganymede. cure for, but this will also help astronomers determine what changes may have occurred on the moon’s surface since the images returned by Voyager and Galileo.
+JunoCam will provide some perhaps breathtaking images of Ganymede. cure for eyes, but this will also help astronomers determine what changes may have occurred on the moon’s surface since the images returned by Voyager and Galileo.